glouppe/info8006-introduction-to-ai/projects/project2/README.md

  3. **Experiment**

 	 - 3.a - **2 points** - Run your H-Minimax agent against `/pacman_module/layouts/large_adv.lay` layout and all ghosts, using your 3 cutoff-test/evaluation function pairs.
 Report your results as bar plots in terms of (i) score, (ii) time performances and (iii) number of expanded nodes.
+		- As the number of pages of the report is limited, we advise you to minimise the number of plots by combining bars whenever possible

-	- 3.c - **2 points** - **Summarize** (no plot is expected) the results of your cutoff-test/evaluation function pairs, according to the type of ghosts. **Explain** these results referring to the course.
+	- 3.c - **2 points** - **Summarize** he results of your cutoff-test/evaluation function pairs, according to the type of ghosts. **Explain** these results referring to the course.

 	- 3.d. - **1 point** - How would you change your implementation in order to handle several ghosts ?
 Can the game still be described as a **zero-sum** game ?
 Justify your answer.